A Tradition Of Caring In Southeast Arkansas

 The new millennium presented the UWSA with a great challenge.
 Two fundraising campaigns were essential.
 An endowment campaign in excess of $1,000,000 was required by the Foundation to provide for future building repairs and equipment replacement.
 The goal was achieved.
 Then, the Fall 2000 UWSA Campaign goal of $1,325,000 was exceeded.
 The people of Pine Bluff and Jefferson County once again rallied to meet the needs of the community.

 Contrary to national trends UWSA giving has remained strong to this point into the new century.
-Statistics indicate that United Way giving in Jefferson County ranks above state, regional and national averages.
+Statistics indicate that United Way giving in Jefferson County ranks above state, regional, and national averages.

-On September 11, 2002 a memorial for the September 11, 2001 victims and heroes was held at the Pine Bluff Convention Center.
+On September 11, 2002, a memorial for the September 11, 2001 victims and heroes was held at the Pine Bluff Convention Center.
 Over 600 people attended, including Lt.
 Governor Win Rockefeller.
 This was the largest meeting in UWSA’s history.
-After great effort and two extensions, the Fall 2002 campaign goal was achieved on February 28, 2003 for the 8th consecutive year – a record not previously reached in the 57 year history of the United Way of Southeast Arkansas.
+After great effort and two extensions, the Fall 2002 campaign goal was achieved on February 28, 2003, for the 8th consecutive year – a record not previously reached in the 57-year history of the United Way of Southeast Arkansas.

 2005 brought about a unique set of challenges.
 As UWSA staff and volunteers prepared for the Fall 2005 Campaign kick-off, Hurricane Katrina hit the Gulf Coast.
 The focus of UW agencies and the community became to meet the immediate needs of evacuees.
 The Convention Center became an emergency shelter, housing hundreds of evacuees for over a month and serving over 25,000 meals.
 Volunteers and donations poured in, proving how caring and generous Southeast Arkansas can be.
 With this challenge met, we turned to the Fall 2005 UW Campaign.
 Businesses and individuals dug deeper and volunteers and agencies worked harder to reach and exceed our target of $1,230,000.
-Meeting this goal helped to ensure that the Partner Agencies of the United Way will be there, trained and equipped and ready to help.
+Meeting this goal helped to ensure that the Partner Agencies of the United Way will be there, trained and equipped, and ready to help.

 Although the Fall 2004 dollar target was not met, the Fall 2008 successful achievement makes the fourth consecutive year of an “over the top campaign”.
-In fact, the United Way of Southeast Arkansas was the only United Way in the entire state of Arkansas to reach goal in the Fall of 2008.
-This achievement is a testament to the people of Pine Bluff, Jefferson County and Southeast Arkansas.
+In fact, the United Way of Southeast Arkansas was the only United Way in the entire state of Arkansas to reach its goal in the Fall of 2008.
+This achievement is a testament to the people of Pine Bluff, Jefferson County, and Southeast Arkansas.

-As the economy continues to present challenges to the nation and the world, Pine Bluff and Southeast Arkansas continues to renew their “commitment to caring.”
+As the economy continues to present challenges to the nation and the world, Pine Bluff and Southeast Arkansas continue to renew their “commitment to caring.”
 The Fall 2009 Campaign exceeded the dollar target.
 This will help to assure that help for the hurting individuals and families will again be provided for another year during 2010.

-Even though the economy had negative impacts on a local, state and national basis, the Fall 2010 Campaign for the United Way of Southeast Arkansas continued to be strong.
+Even though the economy had negative impacts on a local, state, and national basis, the Fall 2010 Campaign for the United Way of Southeast Arkansas continued to be strong.
 Notable increases were recorded and agencies can look forward to full funding of the allocation during 2011.

 The success of the Fall 2011 United Way Campaign proved, once again, that the people of Southeast Arkansas do indeed “LIVE UNITED”.
 A record number of donors gave at the Pillar level ($500 plus) and increases were seen at several companies.
 The dollar target was exceeded for the 7th consecutive year and 16 of the past 17 years.